-Unstable Objects (Short Time Project)
+Unstable Objects (Short-term Project)

 For the brief „unstable objects“ I chose to work with my digital camera.
 To change anything about an already functioning device, there are two different scenarios that could play out: either the function changes and the result won’t or the result changes and the function won’t.